Chronic Lymphocytic Leukemia Treatment

 - Chest x-ray: An x-ray of the organs and bones inside the chest.
 An x-ray is a type of energy beam that can go through the body and onto film, making a picture of areas inside the body, such as the lymph nodes.

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the neck, chest, abdomen, pelvis, and lymph nodes, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
+This test is used in patients with many swollen lymph nodes throughout the body.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
 If a PET-CT scan is not available, a CT scan alone may be done.

 The following stages are used for chronic lymphocytic leukemia: